majikthise911/Access_Token/README.md

 12. Copy the wallet address for the receiving account and paste into the app.py file
 13. Open terminal and navigate to the folder that the app.py folder is in
 14. Make sure you are in the correct dev environment
-15. Type Streamlit run app.py
+15. Type Streamlit run app.py in the terminal